How to Prepare for Your SOC 2 Readiness Assessment

 See, with such high stakes placed on your organization to deliver, some assume that there is little to no margin for error when you kick things off for your readiness assessment.

 So, don’t “worry” necessarily about the outcome of your readiness assessment.
 Of course, you should take the steps to bring your control designs up to standard, but expectations of perfection at this point are unreasonable.
-When executed correctly, you should come out of your readiness assessment with focus areas for improvement that point you in the direction of the necessary adjustments you’ll need to make to achieve a favorable opinion during your SOC 2 examination.
+When executed correctly, you should come out of your readiness assessment with focus areas for improvement that point you in the direction of the necessary adjustments you’ll need to make to receive a desirable opinion during your SOC 2 examination.

 3. “We’re on our own for this.”